ucsb-cs148-f21/project-t03-fitnessguru/team/retrospectives/RETRO_02.md

 ## Action item

-* a goal:
+* a goal: Get issues done, which are split more evenly, before the deadlines.
+If help is needed, reach out!
-* a change:
+* a change: Communicate with the group before merging a pull request!!
-* a measurement:
+* a measurement: Amount of issues done before the deadline!

 ## Retro Assessment

 * A brief description of what retro outline or process you used.
   - I used the Darby/Larson 5-step retro with prompts from retromat.org.
 The process can be seen above.
 * A brief assessment of how it went.
   - It went very well.
-All the group members were engaged and provided valuable insights.
+All the group members provided valuable insights.
 * What advice would you give to the next person leading a retro based on what you learned today?
-  - Come prepared.
-Write out the prompts for the retro before the meeting, and follow your pre-made schedule.
-Getting ideas from retromat.org was helpful.
+  - Come prepared, add on to other people's insights.
+This often leads to better discussions!